hurdad/shipstation-api/README.md

 ```

 ## Usage
+See APITest.java for examples of each API call
 ```
-# See APITest.java for examples of each API call
-import com.apex.shipstation.API;
 API api = new API("https://ssapi.shipstation.com", "api_key", "api_secret");

 Order order = api.getOrder(123456789);

 System.out.println(order.getOrderNumber());
 ```

 ## Known Issues
 ```
 listUsers - does not work with the mock api.
-I have confirmed it works on the production api. listWebhools - does not work due to uppercase keys in the JSON returned from the call.
 ```